vbaconnet-ledger/developer-portal/_docs/nano-app/deliverables-checklist.md

 ## Introduction

 The submission of a Nano App is completed through a form.
+This will ask you for all the various items required together in one place.

-On this page you will find the content of the form, to prepare for your submission.
+Below, you will find the details of the form content, per section.
+You can use this page as a checklist to gather everything that is required.

-Before filling in the form, make sure that your app is ready and that you have followed our documentation and guidelines ([see declaration](#declaration)).
-Make sure you thoroughly complete the form as it will impact the speed of the release process.
+Make sure you have followed our documentation and guidelines ([see declaration](#self-declaration)).

-## Submission form content
+## Section details

-### General information
+### 1 - General information

 - Nano App name
 - Legal Entity name
 - Postal address
 - Email address

-### Your app and environment
+### 2 - Nano app and environment

-- Nano App source code (GitHub repository)
+- Nano App source code (GitHub repository),
-- Either a companion wallet working on Windows/MacOS/Linux...
+- and either
-- ...Or link to a CLI repository
+  - a link to a CLI repository, or
+  - a companion wallet running on Windows/MacOS/Linux (mandatory for Public release)

-### Documentation
+### 3 - Documentation

 - Link to a Google doc tutorial about how to install and use your app (see [Third Party Applications Support](../support-maintenance-requirements))
     - The doc must include the link to the published tutorial hosted on third party website

-### Support
+### 4 - Support

 - Main support contact (mail address, Slack/Reddit/Telegram/Discord communities)

-### Your app specifications
+### 5 - Nano app specifications

 - Two icons for the Nano and for the Ledger Live Manager in Adobe Illustrator format (see [Design Guidelines](../design-requirements))
 - UI Flow of how your application works